Armenian genocide recognition: United States

 On April 24, 2021, on Armenian Genocide Remembrance Day, President Joe Biden referred to the events as "genocide" in a statement released by the White House, in which the President formally equated the genocide perpetrated against Armenians with atrocities on the scale of those committed in Nazi-occupied Europe.

-On April 24, 2025, during his second term, President Trump did not use the term "genocide" in a statement released by the White House.
+On April 24, 2025, during the first Armenian Genocide Remembrance Day of Trump's second term, the White House did not use the term "genocide" in a statement commemorating the day.
 The Armenian Weekly referred to Trump's statement as "a shameful reversal of decades of U.S. acknowledgements".
 Aram Hamparian, the executive director of the Armenian National Committee of America, also condemned the statement, writing "Trump's omission is not a diplomatic oversight – but rather a deliberate retreat from truth and a dangerous signal of U.S. tolerance for ongoing anti-Armenian violence."
+The second Trump administration continues to avoid using the term "genocide," instead continuing to refer to the events as the Medz Yeghern (Armenian for 'Great Catastrophe') and labeling April 24 as only "Armenian Remembrance Day."